paymoapp/api/sections/projects.md

 If successful, the response will return `201 Created`.
 The response header `Location` will contain a link for the new project.
 The response body will contain the new project info as in the **Getting a project** section.

 If your company does not have a Paymo paid subscription and you have reached the active projects limit, you will get a `403 Error: Adding projects denied.
-Projects limit reached`.
+Projects limit reached.`

+### Required fields

+When creating a project: `name`, `client_id`.

 ## Updating a project

 To update an existing project, make a POST or PUT request to: